Skip to content

 General FAQs:

-1. What are Eagle and Grand file systems?
+1. What is the Eagle file system?

 They are Lustre file systems residing on an HPE ClusterStor E1000 platform equipped with 100 Petabytes of usable capacity across 8480 disk drives.
 Each ClusterStor platform also provides 160 Object Storage Targets and 40 Metadata Targets with an aggregate data transfer rate of 650GB/s.